nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**
 1. NUS student requests to add a task.
 2. MODPRO shows the task added.
-3. MODPRO updates the progress bar to include the added task. </br>
+3. MODPRO updates the progress bar to include the added task. <br>
    Use case ends.

 **Extensions**
 * 1a.
 The command format is invalid.
     * 1a1.
-MODPRO shows an error message. </br>
+MODPRO shows an error message. <br>
       Use case ends.
 * 1b.
 The module code is invalid.
     * 1b1.
-MODPRO shows an error message. </br>
+MODPRO shows an error message. <br>
       Use case ends.
 * 1c.
 The given description is empty.
     * 1c1.
-MODPRO shows an error message. </br>
+MODPRO shows an error message. <br>
       Use case ends.
 * 1d.
 The module does not exist in the module list.
     * 1d1.
-MODPRO shows an error message. </br>
+MODPRO shows an error message. <br>
       Use case ends.

 **Use case: List tasks in task list**